EricVernie/IOTHUB/Readme.md

 For More information see [Connect your device to your IoT hub using .NET](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-getstarted)

 __Step2__

-1. All the Step1
+Store IOT Hub message to Azure Storage

+1. Create the IOT Hub with template ARM (__Step2template.json__) and Powershell cmdlet
-2. Create an Azure Storage (__Step2template.json__)
+2. Create an Azure Storage in order to store messages from IOT Hub
+3. Create an Azure Function App (Site)
+4. Create a __function.json__ files allowing to bind the Iot Hub event endpoint and Azure Storage endpoint
+5. Deploy the function to the Function App

 For More Information see [Save IoT hub messages that contain sensor data to your Azure table storage](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-store-data-in-azure-table-storage)

-To complete the demo, you need the following:
+To complete the demos, you need the following:

 * Visual Studio 2017.
 * An active Azure account.
 (If you don't have an account, you can create a [free account](http://azure.microsoft.com/pricing/free-trial/) in just a couple of minutes.)